 Forward looking retailers are addressing this challenge through the deployment of advanced mobile inventory management capabilities which not only bring inventory management to the shop floor to allow staff to check stock levels, but allow stock adjustments to be made on the shop floor in real time.
 In order to encourage adoption and promote best practice, these capabilities must be flexible enough to be deployed on existing devices, whether those are store-specific, Android-based or on an iPhone or iPad, rather than requiring additional expensive hardware.

 Using either barcode or photo recognition, mobile inventory management capabilities can identify gaps on the shop floor, and look up whether stock is in the warehouse or in transit at a given time, as well as ensuring display layout compliance.
 It also provides shop staff or merchandisers with the agility to react to trends quickly.
 For example, if a new film release has received a lot of good reviews, they can elevate its position, confident that the stock is available.
-Similarly, it minimises the cost burden of excess stock and the associated processes of discounting or returning products.
+Similarly, it minimizes the cost burden of excess stock and the associated processes of discounting or returning products.